 Finally let's consider the influence of central-bank independence.
-The likelihood of having inflation targeting in place is positively associated to central-bank formal independence (although its coefficient is not significant at conventional levels) and to central-bank instrument independence.
-However inflation targeting is negatively associated with central-bank goal independence.
-The latter result suggests that central banks are more likely to determine their target levels when they choose exchange rate or monetary-growth anchors than when they adopt inflation targets.
+The likelihood of having inflation targeting in place is positively associated to central-bank formal independence (although its coefficient is not significant at conventional levels) and significantly to central-bank instrument independence.
+However inflation targeting is negatively and significantly associated with central-bank goal independence.
+The latter result suggests that central banks -when they have the freedom to determine their target levels- are more likely to do so under exchange rate or monetary-growth anchors than when they adopt inflation targets.
 Hence inflation targeting is associated with surrendering goal independence to governments.
+We report in column 2 a regression that drops the less significant variables.
+All five remaining regressors become more significant.

-Actual and predicted values of decade averages for country likelihoods of having inflation targeting in place, based on the results reported in the first column of Table 4, are depicted in Figure 2.
-The overall fit is mixed, with some countries' within-sample predictions close to actual values and others' quite distant.
-Among the largest outliers are 3 countries with very high inflation rates in the early 1990s - Brazil, Peru, and Poland.
-Dropping the latter from the sample yields regression results for a restricted 25-country sample, reported in column 2 of Table 4.
-Both coefficient values and significance levels change very little from those reported for the full sample, implying that results are robust to exclusion of high-inflation outliers.
+The preceeding results are based on the full country sample, that includes three countries with very high inflation rates in the early 1990s - Brazil, Peru, and Poland.
+Dropping the three latter from the sample yields regression results for a restricted 24-country sample, reported in columns 3 and 4 of Table 4.
+Coefficient signs, values, and significance levels change little from those reported for the full sample.
+Hence our results are robust to exclusion of high-inflation outliers.